 Hip Pain and Snapping Hip Syndrome

 This sensation and sound of snapping typically occurs at the front or side of the hip and is caused by abnormal muscle tension or altered joint mechanics.
 One source of snapping can occur from tight tendons flipping over one another or flipping over bony prominences of the hip.
 Working on strength and flexibility around the hip will be important to resolving the issue.
+Please click here to learn more about Snapping Hip Syndrome.

 Hip Pain due to Labral Tears